 Usually, you can keep the rainwater for seven whole days without having to worry about treating it or anything else.
 After the said time, your rainwater can start to get affected.
 One of the ways is that it will begin to attract incest and pollution towards it automatically.

 The light will also become a problem for your rainwater over time.
 As you must know, contamination is just the opposite of the benefits that water has.
 It makes the life of the plant that is getting it quite toxic and eventually kills the plant off ultimately.
+You can purify the rainwater if you believe that it got contaminated just as you would clean the tap water.

 – Containers’ sizes